kairos-io/kairos-docs/content/en/docs/_index.md

 cd kairos
 ```

-Then we can build the ISO with the following command for a Kairos core image based on {{< defaultFlavor >}}:
+Then we can build the ISO with the following command for a Kairos core image based on {{< flavorMetaCode >}}:

 ```bash {class="meta-distro"}
 earthly +iso \